 ACFJ offers stand-alone courses that focus on special fields of reporting, including the use of social media in cross-platform, multimedia journalism and reporting about politics.
 The courses are aimed at raising the bar for journalism in Asia through short-term university-based training designed for reporters, editors and professionals in allied fields.
 For 2015, the program offers the following courses:

-Writing for Social Media1 June to 28 July 201515 May 2015
+Writing for Social Media | 1 June to 28 July 2015 | 15 May 2015 |

-Media and Politics20 July to 20 September 201530 June 2015
+Media and Politics | 20 July to 20 September 2015 | 30 June 2015 |

-All courses are held online using Blackboard, an online learning management system.
-Students are introduced to the principles and methods of online learning prior to the start of a course.
-A maximum of 12 students are admitted to a course.
-Course fee: PhP 10,000 (International students pay $ 250) courses_label writing for social media_iconThis subject aims to enhance students’ capability to use social media for journalism in four respects: as a pillar of a content windowing strategy in a news organization ecosystem; as a tool for publishing news in its nature as a content platform; as a newsgathering tool, especially as it relates to curation of user-generated content; and as both opportunity an mechanism for community building, audience management, and overall engagement.
+This subject aims to enhance students’ capability to use social media for journalism in four respects: as a pillar of a content windowing strategy in a news organization ecosystem; as a tool for publishing news in its nature as a content platform; as a newsgathering tool, especially as it relates to curation of user-generated content; and as both opportunity an mechanism for community building, audience management, and overall engagement.
 It aims to bring students to an enlightened phase in terms of social media usage, such that they are able to make critical decisions on strategic and tactical uses of various social networking sites, and able to harness the powers of social media in gathering, verifying, breaking and publishing news.
 It also aims to give students appreciation of the place of social media in the evolution of contemporary news and information access points, and how this places pressure—or maybe cushion, in some instances—on changing practices, information flows, and business models for media.
 This will be crucial as students figure out the strategic and tactical uses of social media.
 The course will also touch on ethical, legal or even cultural discussions social media has generated as it took center stage position in the news and information ecosystem of late.
 Corollary to this: the question on where lies in social media traditional journalism values, and relevant to the social media-driven or sourced storytelling.
 Lecturer: Arlene Burgos Ms Arlene Burgos is Head of Social Media and Mobile at the Integrated News division of ABS-CBN News, the Philippines’ biggest multimedia company, where she spearheads a team that has helped propel the ABS-CBN News’ Facebook account to the top 5 of the world’s biggest Facebook publishers.
 She is lecturer at the Ateneo de Manila University, where she also finished her Master of Arts in Journalism through a full fellowship from the Konrad Adenauer Foundation.
 Last year, she spent three months as a research fellow of the Asia Journalism Fellowship at the Nanyang Technological University in Singapore, working on a paper that extensively studied convergence models involving legacy and new media.
 She worked at the Japanese wire agency Kyodo News and was editor-in-chief of a tabloid of the Philippines’ biggest independent newspaper company, the Inquirer Publications.
 She was lead of ABS-CBN’s Boto Mo iPatrol Mo citizen journalism project from 2009 to 2010, after which she helped put up special sites and build digital communities for ABS‐CBN, mainly through social media.
 These communities are currently among the biggest in the Philippines.
 One of her projects for the previous Philippine elections, the Halalan 2013 Mobile App, was awarded the Anvil and the International Association of Business Communicators’ Quill awards for digital communication.

-1. A college graduate with an average of B or higher*
+- A college graduate with an average of B or higher*

-2. Proficiency in oral and written English
+- Proficiency in oral and written English

-3. Internet literacy
+- Internet literacy

-4. Access to a computer with Internet connection
+- Access to a computer with Internet connection

 The application forms may be downloaded from the links below.
 Please submit the completed forms along with a Curriculum Vitae with a 2 in. x 2 in.
 ID photo.

 To be considered for screening, applicants must submit all required documents.
 They must also keep copies of all documents submitted.
-ACFJ reserves the right to keep or otherwise dispose all materials submitted six months after the start of the program. submission of documents_labelApplication forms and supporting documents must be submitted to the address below.
-If mailed, the documents should be postmarked on the corresponding deadline for your intended course.
+ACFJ reserves the right to keep or otherwise dispose all materials submitted six months after the start of the program.

 Konrad Adenauer Asian Center for Journalism at the Ateneo de Manila University